 - Student Organizations

 The Donia Human Rights Center (DHRC), in partnership with the International Rehabilitation Council for Torture Victims (IRCT) (Copenhagen, Denmark), seeks applications for a fellowship to support a summer internship with the IRCT.
-The successful applicant is expected to spend at least eight weeks, between May and August 2022, working with the IRCT on the Torture Journal.
+The successful applicant is expected to spend at least eight weeks, between May and August 2023, working with the IRCT on membership data collection and research.

 The fellowship provides a stipend of $5,000 to defray the costs of living for the internship period.
 Applications will be reviewed by the DHRC and IRCT.
-If COVID-19 restrictions and conditions permit travel to the IRCT, the fellowship will provide an additional $1,000 to reimburse travel expenses.
+The fellowship will provide an additional $1,000 to reimburse travel expenses.

 Upon completion of this internship, fellows are expected to deliver a presentation of their internship projects and experiences and submit a written reflection to DHRC.

 The goal of the fellowship is to support an undergraduate with a demonstrated interest in pursuing a career in human rights.
 Applications will be evaluated on the quality of the statement of purpose, the applicant’s record of achievement, and their promise for the internship position with the IRCT.

 Notification: To Be Determined